Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Simulation on Quantum Computers

 \section{Simulation on Quantum Computers}

 As already pointed out in the introduction, a quantum simulation of Jarzynski's equality in the many-body regime faces some restrictive challenges.

-First of all, the work distribution requires the measurement of initial and final eigenenergies~\cite{Talkner2007Fluctuation}, cf.~Eq.~\eqref{eq:work}.
-At the moment, this is only feasible for a suitable choice of the initial and final Hamiltonians, and requires a complete control over the many-body system, including the ability to measure in their respective eigenbases.
+First and foremost, the work distribution requires the measurement of initial and final eigenenergies~\cite{Talkner2007Fluctuation}, cf.~Eq.~\eqref{eq:work}.
+At the moment, this is only feasible for a suitable choice of the initial and final Hamiltonians, and requires the ability to measure in their respective eigenbases.

 We emphasize that the ability to apply general unitary transformations is a distinctive feature of digital quantum computers.
-In contrast, this is not possible, in general, for other experimental platforms, e.g., cold atom systems~\cite{Bloch2008Many}; at present, this renders obtaining quantum work distributions in the many-body regime elusive on such platforms.
+In contrast, this is currently not possible, in general, for analog quantum simulators, such as cold atom systems~\cite{Bloch2008Many}; at present, this renders obtaining quantum work distributions in the many-body regime elusive on such platforms.

 Second, the verification of Eq.~\eqref{eq:Jarzynski} requires the preparation of an initial thermal ensemble.
 Most approaches for Gibbs state preparation require an overhead of ancilla qubits~\cite{Wu2019Variational,Poulin2009Sampling,White2009Minimally,Zhu2020Generation,Riera2012Thermalization}.
-This makes the use of thermal states in the many-body regime difficult for the current generation of noisy intermediate-scale quantum (NISQ) devices.
+This uses up valuable qubits and makes the study of thermal states in the many-body regime difficult for the current generation of noisy intermediate-scale quantum (NISQ) devices.

-Finally, the exponentially growing Hilbert space dimension (in the number of qubits $L$) requires an exponential number of projective measurements to approximate the extensive free energy difference $\Delta F{\sim} L$.
-This occurs due to an increasing width of the work distribution $P(W)$ with system size; it becomes enhanced in the case of generic nonequilibrium protocols which create long tails in the work distribution~\cite{Jarzynski2006Rare,Halpern2016Number}.
+Finally the number of required measurements increases with system size: According to~\cite{Jarzynski2006Rare,Halpern2016Number}, the number of shots $s$ scales approximately at least as